wpexpertsio/Post-SMTP/readme.txt

 Ultimately, the Post SMTP helps you fix all your issues related to [WordPress not sending emails.](https://postmansmtp.com/wordpress-not-sending-emails/?utm_source=wp_org&utm_medium=read_me)

-== ⚡ Features That Make Post SMTP Stand Out ==
-✔️ **Quick Setup Wizard:** Easy-to-use and powerful 3-Step Setup Wizard for quick SMTP configuration.
+== âš¡ Features That Make Post SMTP Stand Out == âœ”ï¸ **Quick Setup Wizard:** Easy-to-use and powerful 3-Step Setup Wizard for quick SMTP configuration.

-✔️ **Detailed Email Logs:** Quickly view, filter, and check the status of all your WordPress emails and error messages with a simple click.
+âœ”ï¸ **Detailed Email Logs:** Quickly view, filter, and check the status of all your WordPress emails and error messages with a simple click.

-✔️ **Post SMTP Mobile App [NEW]:** You get an App for monitoring your WordPress emails on the go.
+âœ”ï¸ **Post SMTP Mobile App [NEW]:** You get an App for monitoring your WordPress emails on the go.
 You can connect multiple WordPress sites, view detailed email logs, check email errors, and resend them with a single tap directly from your mobile.

-✔️ **Extensive Email Reporting:** Get a thorough report at a glance regarding your WordPress email deliverability performance, including email open tracking and other important stats.
+âœ”ï¸ **Extensive Email Reporting:** Get a thorough report at a glance regarding your WordPress email deliverability performance, including email open tracking and other important stats.

-✔️ **Resend Email Attachments [PRO]:** You can resend any email attachment right through your email log screen with a single click.
+âœ”ï¸ **Resend Email Attachments [PRO]:** You can resend any email attachment right through your email log screen with a single click.

-✔️ **OAuth 2.0 Support:** Authenticate all major SMTP service providers' accounts (i.e., Microsoft 365, Brevo, Gmail, Amazon SES, SendGrid, etc.) securely using APIs.
+âœ”ï¸ **OAuth 2.0 Support:** Authenticate all major SMTP service providers' accounts (i.e., Microsoft 365, Brevo, Gmail, Amazon SES, SendGrid, etc.) securely using APIs.

-✔️ **Fallback Mailing:** Easily set up a backup WordPress SMTP mailer to send any transactional email in case of a failure with the main mailer.
+âœ”ï¸ **Fallback Mailing:** Easily set up a backup WordPress SMTP mailer to send any transactional email in case of a failure with the main mailer.

-✔️ **Instant Failure Notification:** In case of any WordPress email delivery failure, you'll get an instant push notification via Email, Pushover, or Slack.
+âœ”ï¸ **Instant Failure Notification:** In case of any WordPress email delivery failure, you'll get an instant push notification via Email, Pushover, or Slack.

-✔️ **Free Chrome Extension:** Receive all your WordPress email failure alerts directly into your Chrome browser window.
+âœ”ï¸ **Free Chrome Extension:** Receive all your WordPress email failure alerts directly into your Chrome browser window.

-✔️ **Weekly Email Summary [Coming soon]:** Get a snapshot of your WordPress email delivery report right in your inbox every week, which reveals the total number of emails, number of failed emails, total successful email deliveries, and more.
+âœ”ï¸ **Weekly Email Summary [Coming soon]:** Get a snapshot of your WordPress email delivery report right in your inbox every week, which reveals the total number of emails, number of failed emails, total successful email deliveries, and more.

-✔️ **Unparalleled Customer Support:** We offer multiple support options, including email, a WordPress forum, and even one-on-one expert assistance for [WordPress SMTP Configuration](https://postmansmtp.com/configuration-request/?utm_source=wp_org&utm_medium=read_me) and all your email delivery issues.
+âœ”ï¸ **Unparalleled Customer Support:** We offer multiple support options, including email, a WordPress forum, and even one-on-one expert assistance for [WordPress SMTP Configuration](https://postmansmtp.com/configuration-request/?utm_source=wp_org&utm_medium=read_me) and all your email delivery issues.

-== ⚡ Post SMTP Mobile App – Get an Instant Pulse of Your WordPress Emails == ✔️ **Keep track of Your Emails:** You can monitor all the emails sent from your WordPress site and check the status of each email.
+== âš¡ Post SMTP Mobile App â€“ Get an Instant Pulse of Your WordPress Emails == âœ”ï¸ **Keep track of Your Emails:** You can monitor all the emails sent from your WordPress site and check the status of each email.

-✔️ **Get Instant Alerts:** When an email fails to deliver, you will receive an instant notification on your phone.
+âœ”ï¸ **Get Instant Alerts:** When an email fails to deliver, you will receive an instant notification on your phone.

-✔️ **Resend Failed Emails [PRO]:** With one tap on your app, you can resend any failed email.
+âœ”ï¸ **Resend Failed Emails [PRO]:** With one tap on your app, you can resend any failed email.
 Preview Any Email: You can preview your emails and see how it looks.

-✔️ **Connect Multiple Sites [PRO]:** Monitor email logs and get email failure notifications for all your WordPress sites right from the app.
+âœ”ï¸ **Connect Multiple Sites [PRO]:** Monitor email logs and get email failure notifications for all your WordPress sites right from the app.

-✔️ **Troubleshoot Errors:** Quickly fix email failure issues by viewing the error details with a single tap.
+âœ”ï¸ **Troubleshoot Errors:** Quickly fix email failure issues by viewing the error details with a single tap.

 https://www.youtube.com/watch?v=Oxs3qintyLU